Franklin Osgood: Professional life

-The America's Cup challenges
+America's Cup challenges

 On August 8, 1870, Osgood's schooner Magic became the first yacht to successfully defend the America's Cup for the New York Yacht Club in the inaugural defense of the trophy.
 Magic defeated sixteen other defenders and the first challenger Cambria, representing the Royal Thames Yacht Club of London.
 Other yachts in the race included the Dauntless, Idler, Fleetwing, Phantom, America and others.

 Osgood sold the Magic to New York actor Lester Wallack, for $16,500 on October 11, 1870.
 Osgood bought her back but sold her to Rufus Hatch in 1873.
 In 1874, she was purchased by William T. Garner, who kept her until 1876, when Osgood bought her back for a third time and kept until 1879.

 Osgood built the schooner-yacht Columbia, at the J.B Van Deusen shipyard in 1871.
 He sailed the Columbia in the second America's Cup race in 1871 against British challenger yacht Livonia.
 Skippered by Andrew J. Comstock, Columbia won the first two races against Livonia.
 She was beaten by Livonia in the third race and was so damaged in the race, that she was unable to compete in the final races.
 She was the first America's Cup defender to concede a win to the challenger.
 The yacht Sappho was substituted and won the America's Cup for the second time for the U.S.

 In 1872, he won the Bennett Cup at Newport, Rhode Island in the Columbia.
 He continued as master of the Columbia after the yacht was sold to Lester Wallack in 1872.

 Osgood remained with the New York Yacht Club where he completed three terms of service as Rear-Commodore.
 He was a member of the first America's Cup Committee of the N.Y.Y.C, which was formed in 1869 and consisted of George L. Schuyler, Moses H. Grinnell, and Osgood.

 In 1881, Osgood purchased the Lehigh Zinc Company's mines and formed the Friedensville Zinc Company.
 He built a zinc oxide plant and zinc smelter in Friedensville, Pennsylvania.
 Zinc mining was a key industry in the area with the Friedensville Zinc Mines dating back to 1845.

 Death

-Franklin Osgood died on January 13, 1888, age 62, at the New-York Hotel in Manhattan, New York.
+Osgood died on January 13, 1888, age 62, at the New York Hotel in Manhattan.
 Funeral services were held at the historic Grace Church.
 Interment was at the Green-wood Cemetery in Brooklyn.